Skip to content

 The UI is just another inbound adapter.

-A typical system can be organized like this:
+A typical hexagonal system looks like this:

 Application